Costumes of the 19th century

 Igor Russian peasant

-Thumbnail of the Mister Paul’s costume
+Thumbnail of Mister Paul’s costume

 Mister Paul